 2. facts of the case

-The sole shareholder of D. AG, which held all the shares in E. AG, sold its shares in D. AG at the end of 2010 and, from 2010 onwards, made payments from his private assets to the plaintiffs (married couple and both employees of E. AG) under the heading "seniority gifts".
-The plaintiffs declared the donation of CHF 32,250 as a tax-free gift.
-In contrast, the cantonal tax office of Aargau qualified the payment as taxable income.
-This qualification was protected in appeal proceedings, before the Special Administrative Court of Aargau, the Administrative Court of Aargau and, most recently, by the Federal Supreme Court.
+The sole shareholder of D. AG, which held all the shares in E. AG, sold its shares in D. AG at the end of 2010 and, from 2010, made payments from its private assets to the plaintiffs (married couple and both employees of E. AG) under the name "seniority gifts".
+The plaintiffs declared the donation of CHF 32'250 as a tax-free gift.
+In contrast, the cantonal tax office in Aargau qualified the payment as taxable income.
+This qualification was protected in the appeal proceedings, before the Special Administrative Court of Aargau, the Administrative Court of Aargau and, most recently, by the Federal Supreme Court.

 The Federal Supreme Court initially relies on the general clause of the concept of income (Art.
 16 para.
 1 DBG02Article 7(1) StHG03) and states that the benefits in dispute are covered by the general clause irrespective of their classification as income from employment (E.3.1).
 The only decisive factor is whether an exemption - in this case as a gift - can be considered under Art.
 7 para.
 4 lit. c StHG or Art.
 24 lit. a DBG.

 Payments from third parties (i.e. not the employer) may also constitute taxable income.
 However, the Federal Supreme Court rejects the view of the lower court that benefits from third parties in connection with an employment relationship are always taxable income if the connection to the employment relationship is sufficiently close.